 Furthermore, consumers are now using Amazon reviews to make purchasing decisions in-store.
 For example, if a customer is at the Saks beauty counter and searches Amazon reviews on an eyeliner they’re interested in purchasing and sees negative reviews, they may choose not to purchase that eyeliner.
 These reviews could be negligence from Amazon third-party sellers, ultimately resulting in a loss for the brand.

 When people click on reviews, it’s human nature to focus on the negative reviews and skip the positive.
 People are more inclined to complain than they are to praise.
 We expect to only buy 5-star products but we’ll only leave negative reviews when a product disappoints.

 According to ReviewTrackers data, a consumer is 21 percent more likely to leave a review after a negative experience than a positive one.
 In addition, more people are looking at 1-star reviews than last year, and we also saw an increase in consumers claiming that 1-star reviews are the most trustworthy.

-Encouraging Reviews on Amazon
+Encouraging Amazon Customer Reviews

 The only thing brands can do right now is send a note through the buyer message platform which is rarely checked and can be blocked.
 Brands have a small chance of reaching customers which can ultimately result in a bad review.
-If this happened on a brands own website they could turn a negative experience into a positive one.
+If this happened on a brand’s own website they could turn a negative experience into a positive one.

 Early Reviewer Program